imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 **Functional programming, at its core, aims to eliminate state and side effects.**
 In simpler terms, it promotes the idea that functions should produce the same output for a given input, without altering state or relying on mutable variables.

-This paradigm shift aligns with the **Neumann architecture**, a fundamental concept in computer science.
+This paradigm shift aligns with the **von Neumann architecture**, a fundamental concept in computer science.
 This architecture suggests that computers process data by altering states in memory, which traditional imperative programming heavily relies upon.
 However, functional programming challenges this notion by advocating for **statelessness**.